Corey Norman: 2021

 Norman played a total of 22 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

 On 16 December, Norman initially announced his retirement from rugby league.
 Norman claimed that he had received offers from club's in the NRL and Super League for 2022 but said he had no desire to play professional rugby league.
 Norman spoke on his social media account saying “Yeah I was just like na I’m not even keen to play anymore hey,” Norman said on yktr.sports.

 “I was just over it so I thought just call it a day".

 2022

 Going back on his decision to retire, Norman signed for France based Super League side Toulouse Olympique on 20 April 2022.

-In round 18 of the 2022 Super League season, Norman was awarded the man of the match in Toulouse Olympique's 38-26 victory over Wakefield Trinity at Magic Weekend.
+In round 18 of the 2022 Super League season, Norman was awarded the man of the match in Toulouse Olympique's 38–26 victory over Wakefield Trinity at Magic Weekend.

 During Toulouse Olympique's round 23 loss to Warrington, Norman was placed on report for allegedly inserting his fingers into the bottom of Warrington's Oliver Holmes.
 Norman was charged by the RFL with a Grade F offence.

 On 16 August, Norman was found guilty of the offence and suspended for eight matches which ended his season.

 Following Toulouse Olympique's relegation from the Super League, Norman signed a one-year contract to join French Elite 1 side FC Lézignan XIII.

-Personal life

-Norman along with James Segeyaro and Isaac John own a clothing business called YKTR.
+2023

+On 30 May, it was announced that Norman had signed a contract to join Championship side the London Broncos.

+On 15 October, Norman played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.

+On 7 December, it was announced that Norman had departed the London club.